-I use these shiny beautiful loaves as the centerpiece of my Easter dinner table.
-I love the springtime taste of honey, but you can also get creative with the addition of chocolate chips, cinnamon, orange zest or almond.
-A 6-strand braid works great for parties, but you can make a 3-strand braid in almost the same amount of time.
+I use these shiny beautiful loaves as the centerpiece of my spread.
+I love the springtime taste of honey, but feel free to get creative by adding chocolate chips, cinnamon, orange zest or almond.
+Leftover slices work well with bread pudding or French toast. —Jennnifer Newfield, Los Angeles, California

 - 2 packages (1/4 ounce each) active dry yeast